Helping Someone Who’s Grieving

-It’s often hard to know what to say or do when someone you care about is grieving.
+It can be difficult to know what to say or do when someone you care about is grieving.
 You may be afraid of intruding, saying the wrong thing, or making the person feel even worse.
 Or maybe you feel there’s little you can do to make things better.
-While you can’t take away the pain of the loss, you can provide much-needed comfort and support.
+But while you can’t take away the pain of the loss, you can provide much-needed comfort and support.
 There are many ways to help a grieving friend or family member, starting with letting the person know you care.

 The death of a loved one is one of life’s most difficult experiences.
-The bereaved struggle with many intense and frightening emotions, including depression, anger, and guilt.
-Often, he or she feels isolated and alone in his or her grief, but having someone to lean on can help him or her through the grieving process.
+The bereaved struggle with many intense and painful emotions, including depression, anger, guilt, and profound sadness.
+Often, they feel isolated and alone in their grief, but having someone to lean on can help them through the grieving process.

-Don’t let discomfort prevent you from reaching out to someone grieving.
-Now, more than ever, your support is needed.
-You might not know exactly what to say or what to do, but that’s okay.
-You don’t need to have answers or give advice.
-The most important thing you can do for a grieving person is to simply be there; your support and caring presence will help him or her cope with the pain and begin to heal.
+The intense pain and difficult emotions that accompany bereavement can often make people uncomfortable about offering support to someone who’s grieving.
+You may be unsure what to do or worried about saying the wrong thing at such a difficult time.
+That’s understandable.
+But don’t let discomfort prevent you from reaching out to someone who is grieving.
+Now, more than ever, your loved one needs your support.
+You don’t need to have answers or give advice or say and do all the right things.
+The most important thing you can do for a grieving person is to simply be there.
+It’s your support and caring presence that will help your loved one cope with the pain and gradually begin to heal.

 Understanding the grieving process

 The better your understanding of grief and how it is healed, the better equipped you’ll be to help a bereaved friend or family member: